-You’ve likely heard the term “restorative discipline” used on your campus before.
+You’ve likely heard the term “restorative discipline” or “restorative justice” used on your campus before.
 It’s a philosophy that’s been getting a lot of attention lately in the education world.
 But, despite the term’s growing popularity, you might not know what restorative discipline really is.

 Restorative discipline is just one branch of the larger restorative practices tree.
 The international Institute of Restorative Practices defines restorative practices as, “social science that studies how to build social capital and achieve social discipline through participatory learning and decision-making.”
 You might be confused by this definition, but it simply means that restorative practices focus on repairing social harm by involving the community.

 In a discipline setting, restorative discipline is a way of dealing with bad behavior without only punishing offenders.
 Traditional modes of discipline focus on punishing bad behavior or offenders.
 Restorative discipline flips that script, focusing on repairing the harm done to people.
 It works almost like a mediation or reconciliation strategy.
 In fact, restorative discipline has rich ties to ancient and indigenous peoples across the globe who have used similar methods to achieve just that.